-Join Anne-Marie Concepción for an in-depth discussion in this video Understanding the basics of InDesign text styles (for Word users), part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Understanding the basics of InDesign text styles (for Word users), part of Word and InDesign: Integration.

 If you're not familiar with Adobe InDesign, and yet you need to learn how to…combine your Word files with Adobe InDesign layouts, then this video is for you.…First, I've started up InDesign, and I'm going to create a text frame.…You can't just start typing in InDesign, everything has to go into a frame.…I'll zoom in a bit and start typing, here is some plain text.…So, how can I tell what formatting is applied to this text and what styles?…Formatting you can see in the control bar going across the top, the fonts and the…style, the size, and all sorts of settings of character and paragraph formatting.…